amaranth-lang/amaranth/docs/glossary.rst

   Rather than designing and building them from the ground up, ASICs can be created by interconnecting functional components from cell libraries.
 The resulting system can then be verified via simulation.

 .. _Bitstream generation:

  **Bitstream generation**
+  The code that configures the flash memomory or external storage device to boot the FPGA at power on.

+  The final step in translating requirements into circuits on a chip, the code in the bitstream operationalises requirements into logic blocks and interconnects on the FPGA chip.

  **Block RAM (BRAM)**